Mount Weather Emergency Operations Center

-The Mount Weather Emergency Operations Center is a government command facility in the U.S. Commonwealth of Virginia, used as the center of operations for the Federal Emergency Management Agency (FEMA).
-Also known as the High Point Special Facility (HPSF), its preferred designation since 1991 is "SF."
+The Mount Weather Emergency Operations Center is a government command facility located near Frogtown, Virginia, used as the center of operations for the Federal Emergency Management Agency (FEMA).
+Also known as the High Point Special Facility (HPSF), its preferred designation since 1991 is "SF".

-The facility is a major relocation site for the highest level of civilian and military officials in case of national disaster, playing a major role in continuity of government (per the U.S. Continuity of Operations Plan).
+The facility is a primary relocation site for the highest level of civilian and military officials in the case of a national disaster, playing a significant role in continuity of government (per the U.S. Continuity of Operations Plan).
 Mount Weather is the location of a control station for the FEMA National Radio System (FNARS), a high frequency radio system connecting most federal public safety agencies and the U.S. military with most of the states.
-FNARS allows the president to access the Emergency Alert System.
+FNARS allows the President to access the Emergency Alert System.

-The site was brought into the public eye by The Washington Post, which mentioned the government facility in its coverage following the December 1, 1974 crash of TWA Flight 514, a Boeing 727 jetliner, into Mount Weather.
+The site came into the public eye in 1974 by The Washington Post and the Associated Press mentioning the facility after the crash of TWA Flight 514, a Boeing 727 jetliner, into Mount Weather on December 1, 1974 (92 people died).

 Location

-Located in the Blue Ridge Mountains, access to the operations center is available via State Route 601 (also called Blueridge Mountain Road) in Bluemont, Virginia.
+Located in the Blue Ridge Mountains, access to the operations center is available via State Route 601 (also called Blue Ridge Mountain Road) in Bluemont, Virginia.
 The facility is located near Purcellville, Virginia, 51 mi west of Washington, D.C.

-The site was originally opened as a weather station in the late 1800s.
+The site was opened as a weather station in the late 1800s.
 William Jackson Humphreys was selected as the supervising director for the Mount Weather Research Observatory, which was operational from 1904 to 1914.
-In 1928 the observatory building was the summer White House for Calvin Coolidge.
+In 1928, the observatory building was the summer White House for President Calvin Coolidge.
 The site was used as a Civilian Public Service facility (Camp #114) during World War II.
-At that time there were just two permanent buildings on the site: the administration/dormitory building, and the laboratory.
-Those buildings still stand, supplemented by many more modern buildings.
+At the time, there were just two permanent buildings on the site, the administration/dormitory building and the laboratory.
+The buildings still stand, supplemented by many modern buildings.